depthdev/flagstonejs/README.md

 **});**

 #### DESTROY
 Removes Window resize event listener, and removes the styles from the document head.
 **fs.destroy();**

 #### RESET (Soft)
 Re-calculates sizes and spacing of existing stones.
+This is handled automatically on resize, and when an element with a class of `flagstone-reset` is selected.
 **fs.reset();** // Good for adjusting static content.

 #### RESET (Hard)
 Finds stones anew, adds any applicable listeners, and resets all positions.
+IMPORTANT: In most cases, this will never be needed as DOM changes are being listened for already and will call this method automatically.
 **fs.hardReset();**

 #### HIDE
 Hides the flagstone wrapper until re-calculation is complete; great before new content is injected into the DOM.
+IMPORTANT: Generally speaking, most use cases are handled automatically.
 **fs.hide();**

 ---